 When he thought about it, he realized it wasn't until after Tricia had come back to England that the picture had gone missing.

-That little – John thought, the corners of his mouth twitching.
-Sherlock had let him keep it until Tricia was safely home, although he hadn't known Tricia before then, only known about her.
+That little– John thought, the corners of his mouth twitching.
+Sherlock had let him keep it until Tricia was safely home, then nicked it.

-John set the picture down on the envelope, shaking his head again.
-He picked up the cufflinks and held them up, surprise coursing through him when he recognize them after a blank moment.
+John set the picture down on the envelope to pick up the cufflinks.
+He held them up, surprise coursing through him when he recognize them after a blank moment.
 He had worn these the day of Harry's funeral.
 They were small, silver, with a simple black Celtic pattern etched into them.
 He'd never expected to see them again.

 After the funeral, he'd given all of the clothing he'd worn, the shirt, the tie, the suit, the cufflinks, the shoes, to Sherlock and told him to get rid of them.
 Didn't care how, didn't care where.
 Bin them, give them to charity, burn them.
 It didn't matter.
 John hadn't wanted to ever see them again.
 To erase as much as he could some memory for the funeral.
 Sherlock had taken them without protest and John had crawled into bed, too tired to even cry or care that he was sleeping too much, that he wasn't eating enough, that all he wanted to do was avoid reality by slipping away into hazy dreams.